bcgov/ols-geocoder/BCAddressExchangeSchema.md

-# Physical Address eXchange (PAX) Schema Draft v0.16
+# Physical Address eXchange (PAX) Schema Draft v0.15
 ### Change history

-v0.16 July 4, 2021 - added optional parcel geometry field that can be used to check the quality of the lat/lon coordinates of a site that has an associated parcel

 v0.15 July  3, 2021 - generalized provinceCode to subCountryCode to comply with ISO 3166-2 standard; removed localityPhonetic and localitySpoken fields from Address Schema since they are facts about a locality, not an address<br>